tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
-This fallback chain MUST NOT use the deprecated SHA-1 hash, except if advertised by the client, in which case it MAY.
+This fallback chain MUST NOT use the deprecated SHA-1 hash, unless the client specifically advertises that it is willing to accept SHA-1.

 If the sender is the client, the client MAY use a fallback chain as above, or continue the handshake anonymously.